networknt/light-doc/content/architecture/category.md

 draft: false
 ---

-When an organization pursue microservices, the services/APIs can be grouped into the following categories.
+When an organization pursues microservices, the services/APIs can be grouped into the following categories.
 For each category, certain microservice style is more suitable than others.
+There are several ways to categorize APIs and here we are differentiate APIs by visibility.

 ## Open Web APIs

 This is also called public API.
+APIs in this category have public routes and can be accessed from anywhere.
 Companies want to bring their business online to attract developers to build applications against their public APIs.
 In this way, they can extend their business and reach more customers than before.

-### Rest
+#### Rest

-When doing so, it seems RESTful API is a natural choose as it is well known by almost every developer and support almost every language.
+When building pubic APIs, it seems RESTful is a natural choose as it is well known by almost every developer and support almost every language.
 It is the most mature technology and has support from a lot of commercial infrastructure and tools.

-[light-rest-4j](https://github.com/networknt/light-rest-4j) is designed to build microservices in RESTful style on top of OpenAPI specification with most cross-cutting concerns addressed and allow developer to focus on the domain business logic only.
+[light-rest-4j][] is designed to build microservices in RESTful style on top of OpenAPI specification with most cross-cutting concerns addressed and allow developers to focus on the domain business logic only.

+The drawback for RESTful interaction style is its complexity in specification and less efficient in communication.
+With today's smart browser with Single Page Application and mobile device, REST forces the client to convert the data model into URI and send through the HTTP connection to server with all type information lost.
+The server has to transform the URI into data model with the help of Swagger specification.
+The response reverses the same process.
+That is the reason Swagger specification is so complicated and very hard to write compare with other IDLs.

-### Graphql
+#### Graphql

 Since Facebook open sourced Graphql, it is get popular in the open source community very fast and some companies start to adopt it to replace RESTful APIs for public